Supported Okta email address characters

 • The email address must contain an @ symbol.

-• Email top-level domains (the com portion of the email address) must have a minimum length of two characters and a maximum length of 20 characters.
+• Top-level domains (the portion of the email address after the @ symbol) have a minimum length of two characters and a maximum length of 20 characters.

 Unicode characters

-The following ranges of unicode characters aren't supported in workflows that involve integrations with Active Directory or LDAP, for example Delegated Authentication, all provisioning events, admin password reset, and import.
+The following ranges of Unicode characters aren't supported in flows that involve integrations with Active Directory or LDAP.
+For example, delegated authentication, provisioning events, admin password resets, and imports.

 • U+0000–U+001F